oxtobyd/Kanban_ToDo_iOS/README-iOS.md

-# Kanban Todo - iOS App Setup
+# ToDo Kanban - iOS App Setup

-This guide will help you set up the Kanban Todo app as a native iOS/macOS application with iCloud sync.
+This guide will help you set up the ToDo Kanban app as a native iOS/macOS application with automatic iCloud sync.

 ## Prerequisites